 The National Bank of Serbia hiked its main interest rate by 25bps to 2.75% during its July 2022 meeting, the fourth straight rise in borrowing costs, and compared to market forecasts for a 50bps increase.
 Interest rates are now at their highest level since July 2019, as the inflation in Serbia continued to rise to hit a fresh nine-year high of 10.4% in May, well above market expectations of 9.9%.
 Policymakers expect the consumer price index to begin slowing pace in July and return to the target range in the second half of 2023. source: National Bank of Serbia

 Interest Rate in Serbia averaged 7.42 percent from 2006 until 2022, reaching an all time high of 18 percent in October of 2006 and a record low of 1 percent in December of 2020.
 This page provides - Serbia Interest Rate - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Serbia Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on July of 2022.

-Interest Rate in Serbia is expected to be 3.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Serbia to stand at 2.75 in 12 months time.
-In the long-term, the Serbia Interest Rate is projected to trend around 2.75 percent in 2020, according to our econometric models.
+Interest Rate in Serbia is expected to be 3.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Serbia Interest Rate is projected to trend around 4.00 percent in 2023 and 3.75 percent in 2024, according to our econometric models.